 Oliver Geisselhart: "Believe in yourself"

-Oliver Geisselhart knows: "There are people who think they have a bad memory.
-Those are the people who constantly doubt that they can do something anyway.
-But all training assumes you're confident you can do something."
-The biggest hurdle for many people is not their brain, but their lack of confidence in their own ability.
+Oliver Geisselhart knows: "There are people who think they have a bad Memory have.
+These are the people who are constantly doubting that they can do something anyway.
+But any training requires that you trust yourself to be able to do something."
+The biggest hurdle for many people is not their brains, but their lack of confidence in their own ability.
 This is where you need to start first and foremost.

 Use your right brain